 [View all Independent Lens films about women and girls by searching here under topic.]

-Solar Mamas [currently streaming online via PBS, and up for quite awhile] is the inspiring story of a Bedouin mother who joins 30 other illiterate women learning to become solar engineers at the Barefoot College in India.
+Solar Mamas is the inspiring story of a Bedouin mother who joins 30 other illiterate women learning to become solar engineers at the Barefoot College in India.
 A review on Patheos: “As I mentioned in a previous review, what I absolutely love about this film is the absence of a narrative commentary.
 The women, and Rafea in particular, are given an unmediated platform to speak for themselves.
 Without even the addition of a soundtrack, the story unfolds naturally — and is, refreshingly, not a story about a man, an institution or a Western saviour swooping down on disenfranchised women ready to rescue them from their oppression.
 This is a story about women having the opportunity to do it for themselves and succeeding.”

 The Revolutionary Optimists: In this rewarding film by Nicole Newnham and Maren Grainger-Monsen, it’s girls who are making history, in a marginalized Calcutta slum neighborhood.
 “Change may be elusive, Optimists confirms, but the will to make it blazes,” wrote Michelle Orange.
 [Available to rent on-demand on Amazon and other sites.]

-Half the Sky: You recently watched this powerful series’ acclaimed follow-up, A Path Appears; now revisit the original program, based on Nicholas Kristof and Sheryl WuDunn’s groundbreaking book.
+Half the Sky and this powerful series’ acclaimed follow-up, A Path Appears; based on Nicholas Kristof and Sheryl WuDunn’s groundbreaking book.
 [DVD on Shop PBS; also streaming on Amazon.]
 The series, which travels around the world to show us courageous people fighting back against the oppression of women and girls worldwide, was called “beautifully filmed, alternately heartbreaking and inspiring” by The New York Times.

 The Invisible War is a game-changing investigative documentary about one of America’s most shameful and best kept secrets: the epidemic of rape in the military.
 The film was nominated for an Academy Award, and accomplished an enormous amount in raising awareness of the issue and working toward changing the way it’s handled by military law.
 [In fact you can read about its campaigns and achievements here.]